tengkuzulfadli/PantryApp/README.md

 - An input box to let user type in the text of a new ingredient name
 - An input box to let user type in the text of a new ingredient quantity
 - A list of all ingredients
+- An action to delete current ingredient objects
-- An input box to let user type in the text of a new recipe by composing from all available ingredients
+- An input box to let user type/update in the text of a new recipe by composing from all available ingredients
 - A list of all recipes
 - A list of all cooking histories
+- An action to delete current recipe objects

 3 main aspects of this app:-